annaviper/exoplanets/README.md

 # Data Wrangling and Cleaning

+1. Checking that the types of the columns are OK, renaming if needed and dropping NaN values and information we don't need.
+2. Outliers:
+    2.1.
+High collinearity
+    2.2 IQR

 ~~Your full process of data wrangling and cleaning.
 * Document your workflow and thinking process.